 During negative half cycle the diode is off.
 The capacitor acts like a battery with the voltage of Vp.
 The capacitor voltage gets added to the input signal and appears across the output.
 So the output waveform shifts to down side of the zero level.
 The clamping level starts after 0.7 V as the diode drops 0.7V during conduction.

-Please write on the comment box if you have any questions.
+Please write in the comment box below if you have any questions.